 The PCDx test offers a more personalized approach to cancer treatment by identifying the genetic components of a patient’s tumor.
 We’ve provided answers to the most common questions from patients about PCDx to get you started.Continue reading

-Genetic alterations are changes in the tumor’s DNA that can impact the way that specific cells and cancers behave.
+Genetic alterations are changes in the tumor’s DNA or RNA that can impact the way that specific cells and cancers behave.
 Most genomic changes are part of our normal biology, and do not have a negative impact, but some can lead to cancer.
 While cancers are typically caused by alterations within a few hundred very specific genes, only a sub-set of those genes are classified as “actionable” or associated with a drug therapy.
 Research has shown that using therapies that “target” these actionable gene alterations can lead to better patient outcomes with fewer side effects.

 The Paradigm PCDx test is typically utilized for patients when first-line or second-line treatment or standard of care options are not working.
 This is typically referred to as “refractory” disease.
 PCDx is also appropriate if your cancer is rare or of an aggressive nature with limited treatment options.
 Ultimately, however, it is up to both you and your treating clinician as to whether PCDx testing may be appropriate for your specific clinical situation.

 The results of your testing will be forwarded to your treating clinician in the form of a clinical report, which will outline the following: the testing performed, the genomic alterations that were identified, and information on any potential treatment strategies, including clinical trials that could be of benefit based on your tumor’s analysis.
 Your physician may then incorporate this data as they develop your individualized treatment strategy.